 The University has active partnerships in the private and public areas (e.g., NASA, Parson Corporation, Libidos, Patton Electronics, Lockheed Martin, Northrup Grumman, Cyber Security Forum Initiative, Internal Revenue Service, and National Cryptologic School).
+The M.Res. in

-The M.Phil. in Aeronautical Accident Investigation degree will provide new opportunities for partnerships.
+Artificial Intelligence degree will provide new opportunities for partnerships.
 The increase in alliances and the placement of our graduates in our partner institutions will serve to expand the University's enrollment and reputation.
-While additional students will increase financial resources, new partnerships, and grants in the Astronautical Engineering field will help diversify and increase financial resources.
-Within a 20 mile radius there are two of the largest commercial airports in the country, in addition to military and private airfield.
+While additional students will increase financial resources, new partnerships, and grants in the Artificial intelligence field will help diversify and increase financial resources.